-All of the buildings documented by Abandoned World Photography are vacant and abandoned.
-We strive to photograph historical buildings of public interest such as abandoned hospitals, places of business, mental asylums, houses, industrial sites, military sites like abandoned prisons, and lots more.
+When choosing which buildings to photograph, I strive to visit historical places of public interest or meaning, such as abandoned hospitals, mental asylums, hotels, industrial sites, prisons, and more.

-Feel free to contact Abandoned World Photography regarding urbex/urban exploration, press/media appearances, how to start off as an urban explorer, or if you know of a vacant site that you would like to see photographed in your country!
+Feel free to contact me regarding urbex/urban exploration, press/media appearances, how to start off as a beginner urban explorer, or if you know of a vacant site that you would like to see photographed in your country,

 If you are new to urbex, feel free to visit the Abandoned World Photography Urbex YouTube channel to get a taste of exploring abandoned buildings.

 One question I get asked a lot is, “why do you like exploring and photographing abandoned buildings?”.